energy

 • Lake St. Francis Watershed Nature Trail

 Located on campus, this 1.5 mile path winds though a variety of different nature habitats on campus.
 The trail was designed to provide access to the University's quieter, more natural areas and to increase knowledge of our local ecology.
-In addition to its recreational use, the trail and surrounding ecosystem are used by the Biology Department and other members of the campus and local community as a site to conduct scientific research and to promote environmental education.
+In addition to its recreational use, the trail and surrounding ecosystem are used by the Dr. Wayne and Elizabeth Takacs Biology Department and other members of the campus and local community as a site to conduct scientific research and to promote environmental education.
 The trail is open to use by all members of the community.

 SustainUniversity_Watershed_InText